 The season comes to an end for the women's basketball team as they finish with…

-Starting Point Guard provides spark for the Webster women’s basketball team
+Starting point guard provides spark for women’s basketball team

 Despite the struggles of the women’s basketball team, Webster University junior Ashley Brooks has proven she can be a reliable option for the squad.
 She has improved in nearly every statistical category.

 In just her second season at Webster, Brooks says she has a high level of confidence in herself and her teammates.

 “I don’t think about anything except the game when I’m out there on the floor,” she said.
 “I have the confidence in myself and my teammates to take control of the game and do whatever we need to do to help us out on the floor.”

 The team has a losing record of 6-9, they have lost eight of their last ten games and they have suffered three losses by 20 or more points.

 Last season Brooks averaged 6.8 points and 3.5 rebounds per game and started 10 of 27 games.
 This season however, she is averaging 10.7 points per game along with 5 rebounds, 3.3 assists and has started in all 15 games.